-From picturesque Kerala, National Geographic a must-see paradise of the world, to fast and furious Dubai, engineering, design and art have always defined Raees.
+From picturesque Kerala, a must-see paradise of the world, to fast and furious Dubai, engineering, design and art have always defined Raees.

-Amateur fine art photographer, Raees, hails from Kerala, a serene state that lies on the South-Western coast of India.
-After earning his civil engineering degree and a Master’s in construction management, Raees was drawn to Dubai, the cosmopolitan city that has become synonymous with world firsts.
+Amateur fine-art photographer, Raees, hails from Kerala, a serene state that lies on the South-Malabar Coast of India.
+After earning his Civil Engineering degree and a Masters in Construction Management, Raees was drawn to Dubai, the cosmopolitan city that has become synonymous with world firsts.

 For professionals like him, Dubai offers an abundance of opportunity, perfect for those with the ambition and drive to forge a successful career, and he moved to the UAE in 2013.

-Raees joined ISG as a site manager, bringing with him a unique blend of engineering, design and artistic attributes – the exceptional eye for detail, so crucial to his photography, playing a key role in a number of the ISG projects that are shaping the landscape of Dubai.
+Raees initially joined ISG as a site manager, bringing with him a unique blend of engineering, design and artistic attributes – the exceptional eye for detail, so crucial to his photography, playing a key role in the ISG projects that are shaping the landscape of Dubai.

-Raees approaches his engineering work, and the problem solving that comes with it, in logical way.
-As a passionate fine art photographer in his spare time, he finds that true value stands out when engineering and art are combined.
-"At the conjunction of engineering and art, masterpieces are created,” says Raees.
-“Think The Great Pyramid of Giza, Golden Gate Bridge or our very own Burj Khalifa in Dubai; these are all global cultural icons because they balance engineering and art, and form and functionality."
+Raees approaches his work at ISG, and the problem-solving that comes with it, in a logical way.
+As a passionate fine-art photographer in his spare time, he finds that true value stands out when engineering and art are combined.
+“At the conjunction of engineering and art, masterpieces are created,” says Raees.
+“Think the Great Pyramid of Giza, Golden Gate Bridge or our very own Burj Khalifa in Dubai – these are all global cultural icons because they balance engineering and art, and form and functionality.”

-Raees applies the same thinking to his daily work, which involves working closely with interior designers, consultants, and supply chain partners to bring places where businesses and people thrive to life.
-His approach aligns all project stakeholders around finding the best possible construction solutions without compromising the integrity of the design.
-He often expands norms and boundaries and delivers an inspiring result with every project, adding significant value to ISG’s reputation as a reliable, resourceful, and inventive construction partner.
+Raees applies the same thinking to his daily work, which involves working closely with interior designers, consultants and supply chain partners to bring places to life.
+His approach aligns all project stakeholders around finding the best possible construction solutions, without compromising the integrity of the design.
+He often expands norms and boundaries and delivers an inspiring result with every project, adding significant value to ISG’s reputation as a reliable, resourceful and inventive construction partner.

-The authenticity of the fit out was of paramount importance to all stakeholders and the project was also complicated because of the live 5-star hotel environment, which triggered highly technical construction challenges.
+The authenticity of the fit out was of paramount importance to all stakeholders and the project was also complicated because of the live five-star hotel environment, which triggered highly technical construction challenges.

-Raees’ practical creativity, his proactive can-do approach and dream smart attitude – one of ISG’s core values – earned him a promotion to construction manager less than a year after joining the business.
-He has been involved in the company’s most ambitious projects and continues to view challenging projects as “exactly the kind of projects that he wants to be on,” because they allow him to think boldly and grow professionally.
+Raees’ practical creativity, his proactive can-do approach and 'Dream smart' attitude – one of ISG’s core values – earned him a promotion to construction manager less than a year after joining the business, and more recently, to project manager.
+He has been involved in some of the company’s most ambitious projects, and continues to view challenging projects as “exactly the kind of projects that he wants to be on,” because they allow him to think boldly and grow professionally.

 “I credit ISG’s values and leadership with fostering this extremely supportive work culture,” says Raees.
 “The entire company acts as one unit, and it is everyone’s job to support the delivery teams.
 It is embedded in ISG’s DNA, and I really couldn’t ask for more.”